-Gain the Knowledge and Skills to Change Course at One of the Region’s Best Interior Design Graduate Programs
+Gain the Knowledge and Skills to Change Course at One of the Region’s Best Interior Architecture + Design Graduate Programs

 - Leading program with CIDA recognition

-Unlike most other interior design graduate programs, Marymount’s first-professional master’s program is recognized by the Council for Interior Design Accreditation (CIDA), the platinum designation for interior design programs in North America and the preferred pathway to licensure for successful interior designers.
+Unlike most other interior architecture + design graduate programs, Marymount’s first-professional master’s program is recognized by the Council for Interior Design Accreditation (CIDA), the platinum designation for interior architecture + design programs in North America and the preferred pathway to licensure for successful interior designers and architects.

 - State-of-the-art design facilities